Aarception/Mo-information-security-portfolio/README.md

 ##### ***In the interest of full disclaimer, I would like to state that Lawyer's groups and Legal associations have now started to discover this issue unprompted, including taking initial steps attempting to engage me.
-My priority and presence has been institutional resolution as optimal,  if not superior outcome.
+My priority and preference has been institutional resolution as optimal,  if not superior outcome.
 Certainly it is the only pathway capable of mutually-agreeable resolution.***

 ---